syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 category: about-us
 ---

 An insight into your own company or team to evaluate your weak points is one of the greatest tools you can use to improve.
-We’re constantly trying to do it using various ways (sprint retrospectives for example), but I’d like to believe critical thinking about ourselves run in our blood.
-This is why we recently identified a potential problem in the way we approach projects.
+We’re constantly trying to do it using various ways (sprint retrospectives for example), but I’d like to believe critical thinking about ourselves runs in our blood.
+This is why we’ve recently identified a potential problem in our approach to projects.

-It became apparent to us, that the roles we take in each project are unclear.
+It became apparent to us that the roles we take in each project are unclear.
 There is a huge gray area, especially between team leaders, senior developers and project managers.
-We haven’t talked about it much so obviously there are some expectations that are not met on both sides.
+We haven’t talked about it much so obviously there are some expectations that are not met on both the technical and the project management side.

 To challenge this we made a list of all project roles we feel are required, and we did this in two separate teams to combine different points of view.
 This list was strongly focused on team leader responsibilities first, but it became clear that it’s one-sided, and we cannot just dump all those responsibilities on one person, and that it varies from project to project.

 ## Project roles

 What we did instead is a general list of roles.
-The obvious one is the ownership of the project — an umbrella role for all of the other ones.
+The obvious one is the project ownership — an umbrella role for all of the other ones.
 It just means being responsible (by proxy) for the whole project.
 As such it’s uninteresting for us, so I’ll focus on the rest (in random order):

 ### Helicopter view